binduvasini/Spatiotemporal-Analysis/README.md

 # Spatiotemporal Analysis using Hadoop MapReduce

-The project analyzes the sample of the North American Mesoscale Forecast System (NAM) dataset collected by NOAA.
+This project analyzes the sample of the North American Mesoscale Forecast System (NAM) dataset collected by NOAA.

 ### 1. Three places most likely to be struck by lightning: